nick-ng/poe-map-team/README.md

 - 2.0 Holy Sweep (1, Holy Sweep of Hammerfalls)
 - 2.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 2.0 Molten Strike (1, Molten Strike of the Zenith)
+- 2.0 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 2.0 Rage Vortex (1, Rage Vortex of Berserking)
 - 2.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 2.0 Dual Strike (1, Dual Strike of Ambidexterity)